 Download hi-res image

-View of St. Mark’s from the Punta della Dogana
+View of the Basin of San Marco from the Punta della Dogana

 Canaletto (Giovanni Antonio Canal)